 Georgia is a joint NIHR SPCR, Naji and Rotary Scholar studying for a Doctor of Philosophy (DPhil) in Primary Health Care under the supervision of Professor Carl Heneghan, Dr Kamal Mahtani and Dr Ben Goldacre.

-Georgia’s research interests include the management of pain, particularly the prescription of opioid analgesics in the community, polypharmacy (the taking of multiple drugs for multiple conditions, often in untested combinations) and methods to reduce unwarranted variation in commonly prescribed medications.
+Georgia’s research interests include the management of pain, particularly the prescription of opioid analgesics, polypharmacy (the taking of multiple drugs for multiple conditions, often in untested combinations) and reducing unwarranted variation in commonly prescribed medications.

 Georgia gained a BSc in Biomedical Science from the University of Queensland before completing her Honours in Pharmacology where she attained First Class Honours.
 In 2016, Georgia was awarded the Australian Women of the Future Award, Judges Choice Winner, for her passion and dedication to continue medical research and help others.
 Prior to starting her DPhil, Georgia worked as a medical researcher in Australia.

 Declarations and COI

 I am financially support by the NHS National Institute of Health Research (NIHR) School for Primary Care Research (SPCR), the Naji Foundation and the Rotary Foundation to study for a Doctor of Philosophy (DPhil).
 I have no other COI to declare.